With NC pistol purchase permit on chopping block, another bill introduced would require long gun purchase permit - NewsBreak

 House Bill 283 would require people to get a sheriff-issued permit for both pistols and long guns, like rifles and shotguns, or produce a concealed carry permit at the time of purchase.

-The debate continues surrounding North Carolina’s current pistol purchase permit law, that state Senate and House leaders voted to repeal this year.
+The debate continues surrounding North Carolina’s current pistol purchase permit law, which state Senate and House leaders voted to repeal this year.
 However, former versions of the repeal have been vetoed by Gov. Roy Cooper.
+New NC bill challenges pistol purchase permit law

 Activists and two sheriffs advocated that Gov. Cooper veto the most recent repeal, HB50, during a press conference this week.